stevenlauwers22/Glimpse.Elmah/README.md

-# Glimpse for Elmah – Best of both worlds
+# Glimpse for Elmah â€“ Best of both worlds

+## Important node

+The article below is a bit out of date, it's not a good representation of Glimpse's current capabilities and how Glimpse currently looks.
+Basically all you need to do to get this plugin up and running is installing it in your web application.

+> Install-Package Glimpse.Elmah

+After installing the plugin, you should get a tab called 'Elmah' in your Glimpse UI.
+The tab will remain disabled it there's nothing to show.

+The rest of this article gives more background information on how Glimpse and Elmah work and how you can configure both libraries to fit your needs.

 ## Introducing Elmah
 We all know [Elmah](http://code.google.com/p/elmah/) right?
-It’s one of the top packages in [NuGet](http://www.nuget.org/List/Packages/elmah).
-For those who don’t really know or use Elmah, I’ll give a brief explanation of the functionality it provides and how you can use it in your application.
+Itâ€™s one of the top packages in [NuGet](http://www.nuget.org/List/Packages/elmah).
+For those who donâ€™t really know or use Elmah, Iâ€™ll give a brief explanation of the functionality it provides and how you can use it in your application.

 Elmah stands for Error Logging Modules and Handlers.
-It’s an application-wide error logging library which logs nearly all unhandled exceptions.
+Itâ€™s an application-wide error logging library which logs nearly all unhandled exceptions.
 It provides you with a web page which enables you to (remotely) view the log of recorded exceptions.
-This log doesn’t only contain the error message; it also includes the entire stack trace and the values of all server variables at the time of the error.
+This log doesnâ€™t only contain the error message; it also includes the entire stack trace and the values of all server variables at the time of the error.

 ## Using Elmah with ASP.NET MVC
 Since we have NuGet, setting up Elmah with an ASP.NET MVC application has become really easy.
-Right click your web application and select ‘Add Library Package Reference…’ to pop up the NuGet Package Manager.
+Right click your web application and select â€˜Add Library Package Referenceâ€¦â€™ to pop up the NuGet Package Manager.
 Search for Elmah and install it.
 After installing, Elmah will have been added as a project reference.

 ![](https://raw.githubusercontent.com/stevenlauwers22/Glimpse.Elmah/master/.documents/Image1.PNG)

 The next step is to configure Elmah.
-I won’t go into too much detail here.
-We’ll just set up Elmah to log all errors to an in-memory repository and to expose those errors through a web page.
-First let’s add the following code to the <configSections> node to make Elmah read it’s configuration from your web.config.
+I wonâ€™t go into too much detail here.
+Weâ€™ll just set up Elmah to log all errors to an in-memory repository and to expose those errors through a web page.
+First letâ€™s add the following code to the <configSections> node to make Elmah read itâ€™s configuration from your web.config.

 ```
 <sectionGroup name="elmah">